pnsaeta/p064/docs/SE-Gamma.md

 * toc
 {:toc}

 To illustrate the power of series expansions and to continue exploring the centrality of Gaussian integrals, we will develop an algebraic approximation to the factorial function $$n!$$ for large $$n$$ that is good to parts per million already by $$n = 10$$.
+You will undoubtedly visit this material again if you take statistical mechanics.

 ## Factorials